lemlac/mulem/docs/reference.md

 When used at the start of each line, the tildes (`~`) become like dashes in a list, making it visually apparent that you have one long expression.

 Indentation is lenient with expression splitting.
-As long as the line starts with a tilde (`~`), then it belongs to the same expression.
+As long as there's a tilde (`~`) in between two tokens in an expression, then it belongs to the same expression.

 ```
 do